 While your household income and regular monthly debts may be relatively stable, unexpected expenses and unplanned spending can impact your savings.

 A good affordability rule of thumb is to have three months of payments, including your housing payment and other monthly debts, in reserve.
 This will allow you to cover your mortgage payment in case of some unexpected event.

-An important metric that the bank uses to calculate the amount of money you can borrow is the debt-to-income (DTI) ratio — comparing your total monthly debts (for example, your mortgage payments including insurance and property tax payments) to your monthly pre-tax income.
+An important metric that the bank uses to calculate the amount of money you can borrow is the debt-to-income (DTI) ratio — comparing your total monthly debts (for example, your mortgage payments including insurance and property tax) to your monthly pre-tax income.

-To calculate ‘how much house can I afford,’ a good rule of thumb is using the 28%/36% rule, which states that you shouldn’t spend more than 28% of your gross monthly income on home-related costs and 36% on total debts, including your mortgage, credit cards and other loans like auto and student loans.
+To calculate "how much house can I afford," a good rule of thumb is to use the 28%/36% rule.
+This rule states that you shouldn’t spend more than 28% of your gross monthly income on home-related costs and 36% on total debts, including your mortgage, credit cards, and other loans like auto and student loans.